Monthly Business Barometer®

 Small business optimism in Canada

-CFIB’s Business Barometer® long-term index, which is based on 12-month forward expectations for business performance, continued to decline, reaching 49.5—about 10 points below the historical average.
-The short-term optimism index, based on a 3-month outlook, edged down by 2 points to 46.8—diverging further from its historical average of 54.0.
+CFIB’s Business Barometer® long-term index, which is based on 12-month forward expectations for business performance, recovered timidly reaching 34.8—about 10 points above March level but far below the historical average.
+The short-term optimism index, based on a 3-month outlook, edged upwards also by 8 points to 40.1.
+While the long-term optimism has trended in the right direction, the current level is similar to March 2020 reading, the beginning of the pandemic.

 Provincial picture